GitQuest/SpotlightHelp/pages/ConnectUnix/unix_connect_details.md

 ### Port Number
 Enter the port number for SSH (secure shell) connection to the Unix/Linux machine.
 The default value is 22.

 ## Test the connection
 On entering / modifying connection details in the Spotlight Client, click **Test** to test the connection.

+## Use a high security connection protocol
+When selected Spotlight will check that the connection is using a secure protocol and raise a Connection Failure alarm if is not.

 {% include links.html %}